MoeinT/airflow-docker/README.md

 When defining a task in a DAG, we need to make sure it produce the same outcome on every re-run; i.e., avoid using **INSERT** statements in a task.

-For communicating between tasks in a DAG, use XCom for small messages; a good way of passing larger data between tasks is to use a remote storage such as S3/HDFS.
+For communicating between tasks in a DAG, use XCom for small messages; XCom contains the required information that needs to be shared between tasks and is stored in the Airflow meta database; for parsing larger data between tasks, however, a good way is to use a remote storage such as S3/HDFS.
 For example, if we have a task that stores processed data in S3 that task can push the S3 path for the output data in Xcom, and the downstream tasks can pull the path from XCom and use it to read the data.

 You should avoid writing the top level code which is not necessary to create Operators and build DAG relations between them.
 This will have negative impact in performance when the Airflow scheduler parses the top-level code